adon-cloudcannon/landing-page-test/src/collections/case-studies/fulldev.md

 ## A CMS to support growth and stack changes

 Fulldev Lead Developer Sil Veltman started using CloudCannon to build websites with <a target="_blank" rel="noopener" href="/jekyll-cms/">Jekyll</a>, before moving first to <a target="_blank" rel="noopener" href="/eleventy-cms/">Eleventy</a>, and then to <a target="_blank" rel="noopener" href="/astro-cms/">Astro</a>.
-Despite migrating between static site generators as his clients’ tech needs changed, Sil’s experience with CloudCannon has stayed consistent throughout the years.
+Despite migrating between static site generators as development tools evolved, Sil’s experience with CloudCannon has stayed consistent throughout the years.

 According to Sil, there are two main reasons he and his team have kept using CloudCannon: the simplicity and intuitive nature of the CMS, and its top-tier support.
 “The main thing I love about CloudCannon is that my clients just get it, which saves me a lot of time.”
 For Sil, who started out as a solo freelancer, having that extra time to pour back into his development work was very valuable.